 Different colors can evoke particular emotions and perceptions.
 For example, yellow can signify warmth and optimism, while green can symbolize growth and health.
 Consider how each color choice will influence the perception of the brand.

-Ensure that the colors chosen provide sufficient contrast to enhance readability and visibility, especially when the logo is scaled down or used in different contexts (e.g., digital, print, merchandise).
+Ensure that the colors chosen provide sufficient contrast to enhance readability and visibility, especially when the logo is scaled down or used in different contexts (e.g., digital, print on demand merchandise).

 A red and yellow color combination can evoke a range of emotions and perceptions, depending on the specific shades and context in which they’re used.
 It’s often associated with excitement, warmth, and youthfulness.